 GLOBAL MARKETS-COVID recovery vs COVID reality

-World shares inched towards a four-month high on Friday and industrial bellwether metal copper was set for its longest weekly winning streak in nearly three years, as recovering global data kept nagging coronavirus nerves at bay.
-The market rally fuelled by record U.S. jobs numbers had largely blown itself amid a spike in U.S. COVID cases, though the fastest expansion in China's services sector in over a decade and more stimulus ensured optimism remained.
+World shares stalled near a four-month high on Friday and the industrial bellwether metal copper scuffed its longest weekly winning streak in nearly three years, as nagging coronavirus nerves tempered the recent recovery run.
+The market rally, fuelled by Thursday's record U.S. jobs numbers, largely blew itself out after a record daily total of new U.S. COVID-19 cases, though news of the fastest expansion in China's services sector in over a decade kept Asia's tail up early in the day.

-Chinese shares had charged to their highest level in five years , helping the pan-Asian indexes to 4-month peaks, so the sight of European markets stalling early on took some traders by surprise.
-Currency and commodity markets also had a subdued feel after an otherwise strong week for confidence-sensitive stalwarts such oil, copper, sterling and the Australian dollar, which all struggled on Friday.
+Chinese shares had charged to their highest level in five years , helping the pan-Asian indexes to four-month peaks, so the sight of European markets stalling left traders floundering, especially with no Wall Street to pick things up again because of a U.S. market holiday.
+Currency and commodity markets were also subdued after an otherwise strong week for confidence-sensitive stalwarts such oil, copper, sterling and the Australian dollar, which all struggled on Friday.

+More than three dozen U.S. states are now seeing increases in COVID-19 cases, including Florida, where they have leapt above 10,000 a day.
+And while Europe is largely easing restrictions, some places are having to keep them or reimpose them again.
 "I think infection rates and fears of localised lockdowns have doused some of the enthusiasm," said Societe Generale strategist Kit Jukes.

-"We have three elements now; vaccine hopes, decent data in most places but also the return of infection rates which can make you nervous."
+"We have three elements now; vaccine hopes, decent data in most places - but also the return of infection rates, which can make you nervous."
+London, Paris and Frankfurt's stock markets were down 1.2%, 0.4% and 0.8% respectively as trading began to wind down, although all were up for the week.
+The euro and pound were also fractionally lower, though it was barely noticeable thanks to the dollar's second dip of the week.

-Against a basket of currencies, the dollar rose slightly in early London trading.
-It was up less than 0.1% at 97.306 and still firmly on track for its biggest weekly fall since the first week of June.
-The euro was down at $1.1226 and though it gained against the safe Swiss franc it fell versus the sometimes commodity-driven Norwegian crown.

-S&P 500 futures were down 0.2% but volumes were lower than usual due to a U.S. markets holiday on Friday for Independence Day.
-U.S. nonfarm payrolls surged by 4.8 million jobs in June, above the average forecast of 3 million jobs in June, thanks to rises in the hard-hit hospitality sectors.
+The euro was at $1.1226 and though it gained against the safe Swiss franc it fell versus the red-hot Norwegian crown, which has been on the rise for months, in tandem with most petrocurrencies.
+S&P 500 futures were down 0.2% but volumes were low due to the U.S. market holiday for Independence Day.

-But economists noted there were caveats to the upbeat headline figures.
-The number of permanent job losers continued to rise, increasing by 588,000 to 2.9 million in June while the unemployment rate remains a chunky 7.6 percentage points above its February level.
-A Deutsche Bank analysis put the U.S. unemployment rate behind all its developed market peers barring Canada.
+The previous day's U.S. non-farm payrolls had shown a well-above-forecast 4.8 million surge in jobs in June.
+It came largely thanks to rises in the hard-hit hospitality sectors, though economists did note some caveats.
+The number of permanent job losses continued to rise, increasing by 588,000 to 2.9 million, while the unemployment rate remains a chunky 7.6 percentage points above its February level.
+A Deutsche Bank analysis put the U.S. unemployment rate behind all its developed market peers, barring Canada.

+BofA said in a report on Friday that $7.1 billion had been was pulled out of equity funds over the last week, and its closely-followed 'Bull & Bear' indicator was out of "buy" territory for the first time since March 17.
+Nevertheless, investors seem to have been largely overlooking the various virus spikes for now at least, and taking the view that things are still improving globally.

-Nevertheless markets are largely overlooking the spikes, taking the view that overall the situation was still improving overall.
-Ten-year German government bond yields are up 5 basis points this week and set for their biggest weekly rise in a month, though they nudged down on Friday to -0.44%.
-Riskier Italian yields fell to 1.26% as well though, which is their lowest since late March.
+A market fear gauge, the VIX volatility index, has seen its biggest drop in two months and German government bond yields were set for their biggest weekly rise in a month, though they nudged down on Friday to -0.44%.
+Riskier Italian yields fell to 1.26% as well though, which is their lowest since late March, at the peak of Europe's coronavirus lockdown.

-Three-month LME copper was hovering at $6,040 a tonne, more than $1,500 up from lows it ploughed to in March.
-"The one issue that hangs over all the markets is will we see a surge in secondary infections that will trigger a second wave of national rather than regional shutdowns?"
-Malcolm Freeman, director of Kingdom Futures, wrote in a note.
+"The one issue that hangs over all the markets is 'Will we see a surge in secondary infections that will trigger a second wave of national rather than regional shutdowns?'," Malcolm Freeman, director of Kingdom Futures, wrote in a note.

 - READ MORE ON: